October 2024

 Focus on nutrient-dense foods.

-Nutrient-dense foods include fish, skinless poultry, lean meats, whole grains, fruits, vegetables, legumes, beans, nuts and seeds.
+Nutrient-dense foods include fish, skinless poultry, lean meats, whole grains, fruits, vegetables, legumes, beans, nuts, and seeds.
 To choose nutrient-dense packaged foods, read the nutrition label.
-These ingredients should be listed first.
-Another easy way to check is to look for foods with the American Heart Association’s Heart Check certification.
+Nutrient-dense whole foods that you recognize — and can pronounce — should be listed first, indicating that they constitute the largest portion of the ingredients.

 Choose healthy fats.